reflex-media/lesgo-framework/README.md

 ### Testing environment

-Declare testing environment configurations in `tests/config` directory.
+Declare testing environment configurations in `jest.setup.ts` directory.

 ## Contributing

 You may contribute to the core framework by submitting a PR to the `develop` branch.
-Refer to the official [Docs](https://reflex-media.github.io/lesgo-docs/contributing/) for more information.
+Refer to the official [Docs](https://reflex-media.github.io/lesgo-docs/stable/prologue/contribution-guide/) for more information.